Creating the FutureDoctoral Projects

 Ogunleye Adewale – Hector RCD Awardee Ana Rita Brochado

 The ability of non-resistant bacterial pathogens to survive antibiotics during infection (tolerance) contributes not only to global rise of antibiotic resistance, but also to chronical relapse of infections.
-In this project, I want to understand what contributes to bacterial revival after antibiotic treatment and the underlying biological pathways.
+The aim of the project is to understand what contributes to bacterial revival after antibiotic treatment and the underlying biological pathways.
 The findings of this project will contribute to better informed decisions on the selection of antibiotics to treat infections and prevent relapse.

 Zaloa Aguirre – Hector RCD Awardee Tessa Quax